rich-murphey/omniosorg.github.io/about.md

 Thank you, OmniTI, for all of your efforts and the efforts of OmniTI developers throughtout the last five years.
-Your regular releases of OmniOS and open approach to development contributed greatly to the base upon which OmniOSce formed.
-Lastly, thank you for a certain "radical" vision that a community would form independently.
+Your regular releases of OmniOS and open approach to development are greatly appreciated, and are the base upon which OmniOSce formed.

 ## About OmniOS Community Edition Association